 And then there are the sharing platters.
 There’s charred grilled octopus, with guajillo and pasilla adobo, and nopales, wood grilled chicken with vibrant green mole and coal-roasted veggies, or a whole sea bream cooked inside banana leaves.
 I’m not the only one salivating, right?

 Now keep in mind folks, this is a rotating menu, so this is just a taster, so to speak, of Cavita’s menu.
-And we haven’t even touched on their brunch or lunch offerings!
+And we haven’t even touched on their brunch menu, which features the world’s first ever Paloma fountain!

 Mayahuel at Cavita